All of the most commonly asked questions about perimenopause and menopause in one place.

-Testosterone is involved in your libido, your sex drive as well as your sexual responses themselves, in arousal and ability to reach orgasm.
-Aside from sex it also has role to play in your energy level or fatigue, in memory and concentration, in muscle mass and metabolic rate.
-In fact when it is prescribed as part of HRT, women often say they feel more back to their normal selves again, that they just ‘feel better’.
+Testosterone is involved in your libido, your sex drive, as well as your sexual responses themselves, in arousal and the ability to reach orgasm.
+Aside from sex, it also has a role to play in your energy level or fatigue, in memory and concentration, in muscle mass and metabolic rate.
+In fact, when it is prescribed as part of HRT, women often say they feel back to their normal selves again, that they just ‘feel better’.

-UTI's and urinary incontinence are common during the peri-menopause and menopause.
-If you are suffering with these symptoms, please speak to your dr or see a menopause or pelvic floor health expert.
-We have many specialists who can support you in our directory here.
+UTIs and urinary incontinence are common during the peri-menopause and menopause.
+If you are suffering from these symptoms, please speak to your dr or see a menopause or pelvic floor health expert.
+We have many specialists who can support you in our directory.

 We also have some excellent articles and books written by some of our pelvic health specialists here:

-Many women experience heavy bleeding as they go through perimenopause and menopause and often their drs will offer treatment options such as an ablation or hysterectomy.
+Many women experience heavy bleeding as they go through perimenopause and menopause, and often, their drs will offer treatment options such as ablation or hysterectomy.

 Considering a hysterectomy is a really big decision, especially for women whose families are not complete, as often drs will suggest that the ovaries are removed too.

-Key hole option/lasering are usually discussed first as well as trying progesterone or similar drugs.
+Keyhole options/lasering are usually discussed first, as well as trying progesterone or similar drugs.